deusExMac/WebScraper/README.md

               -----data

 Each rule in a exr file is responsible for extracting only one specific kind of data  (e.g. title, links, div content, specific html elements etc) from a downloaded page, if the rule specific conditions hold.
 Each rule returns all the extracted data as strings.
 Every extraction process applied on downloaded pages needs to be considered and expressed as a rule in the exr file.
-Even the extraction of links, when WebScraper crawls a site, must be expressed as a specific rule in the exr file and must have the very specific name ```getLinks``` (this is because such rules are handled  differently by WebScraper)
+Even the extraction of links, when WebScraper crawls a site, must be expressed as a specific rule in the exr file and must have the very specific name ```getLinks``` (this is because such rules are handled  differently by WebScraper).
+Currently, extraction is supported only from html resources.

 Each rule returns the extracted/scraped data always as a string.
 Rules may return only one string value as the result of the extraction, return a list of string values or a list of objects.
 If a rule is not applied, an empty string is returned.